The lifting of coronavirus travel restrictions in North America and across Europe has created a sharp increase in the demand…

 After that, Azul had a coffee break for members of the press.
 There, John Rodgerson spoke a little bit about the operations, as well as the future of the airline.
 It is important to mention Embraer will deliver the first E195-E2 to the airline on September 12.

 “There’s a lot of people that still doesn’t know Azul and our strenght in the rest of the country, because they only think of Rio and São Paulo.
-But there will be someone who’ll fly with us today and will say: ‘whoa, the product is so good, I will fly with them to Portugal, I will fly with them to the inland cities’, so they’ll fly a lot more with us, just because the discovered us throug the Ponte Aérea,” said the American executive.
+But there will be someone who’ll fly with us today and will say: ‘whoa, the product is so good, I will fly with them to Portugal, I will fly with them to the inland cities’, so they’ll fly a lot more with us, just because the discovered us through the Ponte Aérea,” said the American executive.

-It is also important to mention the airline expects to start using the Airbus A320neo on the route in October.
+The airline expects to start using the Airbus A320neo on the route in October.
 This month, the main runway of Santos Dumont airport is closed down for maintenance, which impedes aircraft bigger than the Embraer 195 to operate profitably there, hence blocking GOL and LATAM, which moved their flights to Rio/Galeão Airport.
 After that, Azul will face much more competition.